OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

 ![](hw2_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-11-1.png)

 The first layer doesn't containt any plots yet, it only sets up the plotting field.
-Now, we will add the side-by-side continent boxplots in a yearly time series.
+Now, we will add the side-by-side continent boxplots on a yearly time series.
 Note we're using `as.factor(year)` in order to change this integer variable into a factor.

 ``` r
 time.gdp.continent <- time.gdp.continent + geom_boxplot(aes(fill = continent))